particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 For this tutorial, you'll use the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp).

-- You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger, either directly plugged into a USB A port, or into a USB A extension cable.
+- You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger (or generic CMSIS/DAP debugger), either directly plugged into a USB A port, or into a USB A extension cable.
 The Particle Debugger also needs to connect to your device using the included ribbon cable as described in the [Particle Debugger](/reference/datasheets/accessories/gen3-accessories/#debugger) documentation.

 ![Debugger](/assets/images/debugger3.jpg)

 - Create a new project using the Command Palette and **Particle: Create New Project**.
-- Rename TinkerBreak.ino to TinkerBreak.cpp.
-Paste in the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp) into TinkerBreak.cpp.
+- Paste in the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp) into TinkerBreak.cpp.

 ![Debug Workspace](/assets/images/workbench/debug-1.png)

 - From the Command Palette select **Particle: Configure Workspace for Device** and choose the Device OS and type of device you want to use.
-- Connect the Particle Debugger using the ribbon cable to your Argon, Boron, or Xenon device.
+- Connect the Particle Debugger using the ribbon cable to your device.
 - Connect the device to your computer by USB.
-- Make sure that the version of Device OS that you have targeted in Workbench matches what is on the device.
-We recommend that you use [Device Restore USB](/tools/device-restore/device-restore-usb/) as flashing Device OS from Workbench does not updated some required components (bootloader, soft device, NCP, etc.).
+- Use the **Particle: Flash application & Device OS for debug (local)** command to compile and flash the device over USB.
 - Click the Debug icon (1), then select the correct Debugger (2).
-In this case, it's **Particle Debugger (argon, boron, xenon)**.
+In this case, it's **Particle Debugger**.
 Note that you need to select the type of device in both places!

 ![Debug View](/assets/images/workbench/debug-2.png)

 - Click the green arrow next to DEBUG in the upper left to build, flash, and begin debugging.
-- In order to debug code in the system parts, you will need .elf files that contain the symbols, addresses, and line information needed by the debugger.
-You may be prompted: "You haven't built Device OS locally for this platform and version.
-You must compile Device OS to get debugging symbols (this process will take several minutes).
-Would you like to do this now?"

-  - Debug Application Only: You will not be able to step into system code or see stack traces for system code.
-  - Cancel: Don't debug.
-  - Compile Now: Build the .elf files.
-This does not flash system parts to your device!

-- After flashing the device will typically halt.
+- When the debugger starts, the application will typically halt.
 You can tell because the device status LED will go off.

 ![Debug Console](/assets/images/workbench/debug-3.png)